Rafael Carioca (footballer, born 1992)

-Rafael Bruno Cajueiro da Silva (born 18 July 1992), known as Rafael Carioca, is a Brazilian footballer who plays for Urartu.
+Rafael Bruno Cajueiro da Silva (born 18 July 1992), known as Rafael Carioca, is a Brazilian footballer who plays for Floresta.

 Career

 Vitória

 On 10 December 2019 Vitória announced the signing of Rafael for the 2020 season.

 Urartu

 On 25 January 2023, Armenian Premier League club Urartu announced the signing of Carioca.
+On 27 June 2023, Urartu announced that Carioca had left the club by mutual termination of his contract.